80. The Five Doctors (Fifth Doctor, 1983)

 directed by Michael Ferguson

 Another moon base, but thank heavens, not another "Moonbase."
-It's a solid, if unspectacular work, with an end-of-an-era feel that, in hindsight, feels inescapably moving.
 In penning his Ice Warriors follow-up, Hayles tries hard not to duplicate his earlier effort: this time, spreading his narrative across multiple locations, making the antagonists proactive rather than reactive.
+And he gives it an end-of-an-era feel that, in hindsight, seems inescapably moving.
 What nearly trips up "Seeds of Death" is, ironically, the Ice Warrior design itself.
 Set against the snow and ice of their origin story, the monsters stood out nicely; here, in a more traditional spaceship setting, they start to bleed into the background, and at first, you fear "Seeds of Death" is going to prove visually bland.
 But Michael Ferguson, as he would later do in "Claws of Axos," uses every trick at his disposal to sustain visual interest, and at times, the tricks come at a whirlwind pace, even when he has to upend the tone of the narrative to do so.
 (There's one Keystone Cops-style chase through an interplanetary house of mirrors that's delightful, however incongruous.)
 Jamie is pretty much wasted throughout (he was originally to have departed the series in the previous adventure, and most of his late-addition lines are of the "now what do we do?" variety), but it's one of Zoe's best Season 6 serials.
 It's one of the few times, post "Wheel in Space," where we get to see the Zoe we first met: brilliant, yes, but also lacking in empathy and tact.
 (When she instructs Jamie, "Now you watch this dial, and when it reads full, switch it off," and then adds curtly, "Now do you think you can remember that?," you just want to bitch-slap her.)
 Yet throughout, you see Zoe struggling to be a more rounded individual -- and Wendy Padbury is wonderful.
 And there's a remarkable performance by the weaselly Terry Scully, as the human who aids the Ice Warriors, that asks: how low would you sink in the interests of self-preservation?
 What's your breaking point?
 Does heroism, at some point, become instinctual?
 Troughton looks tired for the first three episodes -- he'd take the fourth off -- but that weariness works to the serial's advantage; its futuristic setting is imbued with nostalgia for "simpler" times, and Troughton's muted performance seems somehow sympathetic to that notion: that the world is spinning too fast, and that good ideas -- and good men -- are being forgotten in the process.

 74. Silver Nemesis (Seventh Doctor, 1988)